I love Jersey City! What a great bunch of kids with awesome questions ... and I love anyone who loves Veronica :)

 About how they needed deep moats and many swords.

 But the Peacock Sapling did not listen to the Castle.

-The Castle would tell the Peacock Sapling of the knights who would gather on black horses under heavy armor
+It told the Peacock Sapling of the knights who would gather under heavy armor on black horses

 And do battle on the grounds on which they now stand.